mpv-player/mpv/DOCS/man/vo.rst

         visible portion of the video, so you can't have subtitles exist in the black margins below a video (for example).

+        If ``video`` is selected, the behavior is similar to ``yes``, but subs are drawn at the video's native resolution, and scaled along with the video.

         .. warning:: This changes the way subtitle colors are handled.
 Normally, subtitle colors are assumed to be in sRGB and color managed as such.
 Enabling this makes them treated as being in the video's color space instead.
 This is good if you want things like softsubbed ASS signs to match the video colors, but may cause SRT subtitles or similar to look slightly off.

-    ``blend-subtitles-res=<display|video>``
-        The resolution at which subtitles get drawn if ``blend-subtitles`` is enabled (default: display).
-In the absence of ``blend-subtitles``, subtitles are always drawn at the window's size, together with the OSD.

-        display
-            Subs are drawn directly at the window's size. video
-            Subs are drawn at the video's native resolution, and scaled along with the video.

     ``alpha=<blend|yes|no>``
         Decides what to do if the input has an alpha component (default: blend).